Bhagavan121/JACK_Voice_Assistant/README.md

 can say more effectively than us.
 By making this project, I realized that the concept of AI in every day.

------------Functionalities of this project include:-------------- It can load intro of Oneself
+-----------Functionalities of this project include:--------------
-1. It can send text on WhatsApp.
+1. It can load intro of Oneself
-2. It can open command prompt, your favourite IDE, notepad, Camera.
+2. It can send text on WhatsApp.
-3. It can play music.
+3. It can open command prompt, your favourite IDE, notepad, Camera.
 4. It can do Wikipedia searches for you.
 5. It can open websites like Google, YouTube, etc., in a web browser.
 6. It can tell the current time.